Loading...

 Stay Hydrated

-Drink a glass of water before your meal to help moderate your appetite and improve digestion.
+Drink a glass of water before your meal.
+Adequate hydration can help with the digestion process and prevent excessive eating.

 Find Glucose response for your favourite foods